openskynetwork/receiver-kit/README.md

   * Assembling the receiver
   * Bringing your Receiver Online
     * Network Setup
+    * Determine the IP Address of Your Receiver
     * Accessing the web interface of the receiver
+    * Claiming your receiver

 -----